thruthesky/super_library/docs/user.md

 See the custom actions page

 ## Blocking User

 ### Database structure for Blocking

+- We use Firestore to manage blocked users by storing user UIDs in the `blockedUsers` field within the user document.
+  - This approach is beneficial because:
+    - It allows easy determination of whether a user is blocked from the user's own document.
+    - The `blockedUsers` field is part of the user's document, so it is automatically loaded and updated in memory, eliminating the need for repeated document reads.

-- Create a String array field to store the blocked user's uid list in the user's schema and the `blockUser` and the `unblockUser` custom actions will do user blocking and unblocking.
+- To use the user blocking feature in FlutterFlow, create a String array field named `blockedUsers` in the Users schema in Firestore.

+- Use the `blockUser` and `unblockUser` custom actions to manage blocked users:
+  - `blockUser` adds the other user's UID to `blockedUsers` and mirrors the block list in the Realtime Database.
+  - `unblockUser` removes the other user's UID from `blockedUsers` and mirrors the block list in the Realtime Database.

-- `/users/<uid> { blockedUsers: [ ... ] }`: The uid of other users will be saved in the login user's Firestore document.
+- The uid of other user will be saved in the login user's Firestore document like `/users/<uid> { blockedUsers: [ ... ] }`.
-  - When the user A blocks the other user B, B's uid is saved in `/users/A/{ blockedUsers: [ B ] }`.
+  - When the user A blocks the B, B's uid is saved in `/users/A/{ blockedUsers: [ B ] }`.
   - It's the string of uid.
-Not the reference of the user.
+Not the reference of the user document.